 How much does it cost to launch an ETF?

 Launch costs are incurred and passed on without markup to you.
 We rely on select vendors curated for years to ensure the lowest possible costs.
 See above for ballpark price estimates.

 Who can start an ETF?

 Sponsors must be willing to register with the SEC as a Sub-Adviser, or if an index provider, establish a robust compliance program subject to Board approval.
 While anyone can start an ETF, we screen candidates for a commitment to compliance and a robust, viable business plan.

 For normal people, yes.
 For combat Marines, no.

 All joking aside, running an ETF is a complex operation involving many moving pieces.
 We have been working on our ETF platform for over a decade and still have room for improvement!

 Can you convert mutual funds into ETFs?

 Yes.
 Mutual fund conversions are becoming increasingly common.
-Additional costs are required to ensure a smooth conversion; however, the process itself is common.
+Additional costs are required to ensure a smooth conversion; however, the process is common.

 Can you convert hedge funds into ETFs?